Jose Laurel III: Career

 Laurel was admitted to the Philippine bar on June 10, 1950.

 From 1966 to 1971, Laurel served as ambassador of the Philippines to Japan.

 In 1976, Laurel initiated the Philippine Federation of Japan Alumni (PHILFEJA), a congregation of former students who graduated in Japanese colleges and universities including grantees of training programs.
 The association aims to strengthen Philippine-Japan relationship through educational and professional exchanges.
 He was also active in the Laurel Law Office up to his later years.

 Death

-Laurel died on January 6, 2003, at the age of 88 due to pneumonia.
+Laurel died on January 6, 2003, at the age of 88.
 His remains were cremated.

 Personal life

 Laurel is the second of nine siblings.
 He is the son of former President José P. Laurel with his wife Pacencia Laurel and brother to Jose Jr., Salvador, Sotero, and Arsenio Laurel.
-He was married to Beatrice Castillo-Laurel with children, including José Laurel V (former Governor of Batangas and former ambassador of the Philippines to Japan) and Ma.
+He was married to Beatrice Castillo-Laurel with eight children, including José Laurel V (former Governor of Batangas and former ambassador of the Philippines to Japan) and Ma.
 Elena Laurel-Loinaz (former president of the Philippine-Japan Ladies Association).
 He also had 23 grandchildren.